 12 strawberries (small-medium)

-If the syrup begins to thicken while you are still working on dipping the berries, return the saucepan to the heat for a few seconds to loosen it up again.
+Move quickly so that the syrup doesn't adhere thickly.
+If the syrup in the pan begins to thicken as you are working, return the saucepan to the heat for a few seconds to loosen it up again.

 Keywords: Japanese candy strawberries